chef/chef-web-docs/chef_master/source/resource_common.rst

 .. tag resource_service_use_supports_attribute

-.. warning:: This property was deprecated in Chef 12.14 and removed in Chef 13.0.

 ..
-To use the ``supports`` common attribute in a recipe:
+To use the ``retries`` common attribute in a recipe:

 .. code-block:: ruby

    service 'apache' do
-     supports :restart => true, :reload => true action :enable end
+     action :start
+     retries 3
+   end

 .. end_tag